Food Network Stars Bobby Flay & Giada De Laurentiis Will NEVER Agree On This

 Advertisement

-So you've been declared head counselor for the day.
+So you've been declared head councillor for the day.
 Did you go to camp growing up?

 You've been the Food Network's go-to grilling guy for a long time, are you still learning new things, or do you feel like you know it all at this point?

 No, I'm constantly learning new things.
-It could be twists on a classic, like today we're grilling chicken and we're doing a really simple recipe with some of the ice tea with a marinade, pairing it with fresh rosemary, thyme, garlic., so savory things with things that are sweet and tart.
+It could be twists on a classic, like today we're grilling chicken and we're doing a really simple recipe with some of the ice tea with a marinade, pairing it with fresh rosemary, thyme, garlic., so savoury things with things that are sweet and tart.
 And at my house, I'll do barbecue chicken, but I'll do a Korean barbecue chicken.
-So it's things you recognize from the past, but have a different flavor today.
+So it's things you recognise from the past, but have a different flavour today.

 No, I'm constantly learning new things.
-It could be twists on a classic, like today we're grilling chicken and we're doing a really simple recipe with some of the ice tea with a marinade, pairing it with fresh rosemary, thyme, garlic., so savory things with things that are sweet and tart.
+It could be twists on a classic, like today we're grilling chicken and we're doing a really simple recipe with some of the ice tea with a marinade, pairing it with fresh rosemary, thyme, garlic., so savoury things with things that are sweet and tart.
 And at my house, I'll do barbecue chicken, but I'll do a Korean barbecue chicken.
-So it's things you recognize from the past, but have a different flavor today.
+So it's things you recognise from the past, but have a different flavour today.

 What is the most interesting new technique or recipe you’ve tried recently?